ComBin/puppet-opensearch/REFERENCE.md

 ##### <a name="server"></a>`server`

-DNS name or IP address of the server where Elasticsearch should be running.
+DNS name or IP address of the server where Opensearch should be running.

 Default value: `localhost`

 ##### <a name="sleep_interval"></a>`sleep_interval`

-The number of seconds that the validator should wait before retrying the connection to Elasticsearch; defaults to 10 seconds.
+The number of seconds that the validator should wait before retrying the connection to Opensearch; defaults to 10 seconds.

 Default value: `10`

 ##### <a name="timeout"></a>`timeout`

-The max number of seconds that the validator should wait before giving up and deciding that Elasticsearch is not running; defaults to 60 seconds.
+The max number of seconds that the validator should wait before giving up and deciding that Opensearch is not running; defaults to 60 seconds.

 Default value: `60`